 Sprouts Child Development Initiative began in 1991 as the LINK Project, a developmental screening program administered through Children’s Medical Center in Tulsa.
 LINK’s primary goal was to identify children in child care who might need early intervention services to address specific developmental concerns before they entered school.
-In 2006, LINK moved under the umbrella of the Community Service Council (CSC) as a part of its Child Care Resource Center.
-LINK became integrated with the Center’s efforts to increase quality care in numerous child care centers serving children from primarily low income households.
+In 2006, LINK moved under the umbrella of the Community Service Council (CSC) as a program of its Child Care Resource Center.

 During the next several years LINK became so successful in identifying needs and connecting families to help that demand for its services grew quickly.
 There was a three-year waiting list for centers, physicians’ referrals increased, and requests from schools and other early childhood programs were rising dramatically.

 Clearly a new model with greater capacity to reach more young children and their caregivers was needed.
-In 2014, the LINK team of developmental clinicians, along with Community Service Council early childhood staff, several pediatricians and other community partners began looking for this new approach.
-After a few months of discussion and a national search one was found.
-Modeled after a successful program in Michigan, the Sprouts Child Development Initiative was created.
+In 2014, the LINK team of developmental clinicians, along with several pediatricians and other community partners began looking for a new approach.
+After several months of discussion and a national search, one was found.
+Modeled after a successful program in Michigan, the Sprouts Child Development Initiative (Sprouts) was created.

-The Initiative is based on a child development resource website built around an online developmental screening tool, the Ages and Stages Questionnaire (ASQ).
-The site expands the capacity to engage caregivers in learning themselves about the developmental needs of their young children, and the specific steps to address them.
-This includes conducting a screening using the ASQ, and contacting the Sprouts developmental team to assist in identifying developmental issues and obtaining follow-up assistance.
+The initiative was based on a child development resource website built around an online developmental screening tool, the Ages and Stages Questionnaire (ASQ).
+The site expanded the capacity to engage caregivers in learning themselves about the developmental needs of their young children, and the specific steps to address them.
+This included conducting a screening using the online ASQ-3 and ASQ-SE2 and interfacing with the Sprouts developmental team to assist in identifying developmental issues and obtaining follow-up assistance.

-Sprouts also includes new strategies to connect with, and support a growing network of community partners to collectively expand access to early screening and early intervention.
+Sprouts is also honored to collaborate with a growing network of community partners to collectively expand access to early screening and intervention for children.